 Q: Are reaction intermediates always detectable?

 A: Not always.
 Some reaction intermediates are very short-lived and exist in very low concentrations, making them difficult to detect.
-However, with the development of advanced analytical techniques, such as in situ spectroscopy and trapping experiments, it is becoming increasingly possible to detect and characterize even the most elusive intermediates.
+Still, with the development of advanced analytical techniques, such as in situ spectroscopy and trapping experiments, it is becoming increasingly possible to detect and characterize even the most elusive intermediates.

 Q: Why is it important to study reaction intermediates?